microsoft/vscode-dev-containers/README.md

        📄 README.md
     ```

+    See [VS Code Remote's documentation](https://aka.ms/vscode-remote/docker) for information on the expected contents of `devContainer.json` and how it relates to other files listed above.

-    Other assets can be included as needed, but keep in mind that these will overlay on top of an existing project.
+    Note that any additional assets can be included as needed, but keep in mind that these will overlay on top of an existing project.
 Anything you don't want added to a project should be referenced in [glob](https://facelessuser.github.io/wcmatch/glob/) form in `.vscodeignore`.
 Create a `README.md` in the folder with a brief description of the purpose of the container definition and any manual steps required to use it.

 4. Commit your changes and submit a PR - we'll take a look at it, provide any needed feedback, and then merge it in!
 We appreciate any and all feedback!!